 The internship only had four open spots, so naturally, it was a competitive environment to begin with.
 We all came from top pharmacy colleges and were leaders at our campuses.
 I saw this as common ground, but making lasting friendships was definitely not their mission.

-Consequently, I spent the entire summer working in a toxic environment, and I experienced all the different ways coworkers can undermine Introverts like me.
+Consequently, I spent the entire summer working in a toxic environment, and I experienced all the different ways coworkers can undermine introverts like me.
 I also found ways to cope with unhealthy competition and come out of the internship stronger, but it wasn’t easy.

 I’m not writing this to warn you or make you feel fearful of competition in the workplace.
 As we see in organized sports, healthy competition is possible.
 But as we see in our everyday lives, unhealthy competition is alive and well in many workplace environments, and we do no one good by ignoring it.